MicrosoftDocs/sql-docs/docs/t-sql/statements/create-procedure-transact-sql.md

  Specifies the result set supported as an output parameter.
 This parameter is dynamically constructed by the procedure and its contents may vary.
 Applies only to **cursor** parameters.
 This option is not valid for CLR procedures.

 *default*
  A default value for a parameter.
 If a default value is defined for a parameter, the procedure can be executed without specifying a value for that parameter.
 The default value must be a constant or it can be NULL.
 The constant value can be in the form of a wildcard, making it possible to use the LIKE keyword when passing the parameter into the procedure.
-See Example C below.

  Default values are recorded in the **sys.parameters.default** column only for CLR procedures.
-That column will be NULL for [!INCLUDE[tsql](../../includes/tsql-md.md)] procedure parameters.
+That column is NULL for [!INCLUDE[tsql](../../includes/tsql-md.md)] procedure parameters.

 OUT | OUTPUT
  Indicates that the parameter is an output parameter.
 Use OUTPUT parameters to return values to the caller of the procedure. **text**, **ntext**, and **image** parameters cannot be used as OUTPUT parameters, unless the procedure is a CLR procedure.
 An output parameter can be a cursor placeholder, unless the procedure is a CLR procedure.
 A table-value data type cannot be specified as an OUTPUT parameter of a procedure.